 The floss flower contains coumarin, and it’s a chemical that has been proven to repel mosquitoes which makes it another great mosquito repellent plant

-If anyone tells you that mosquito repelling plants alone will solve your probelms they are lying.
+If anyone tells you that mosquito-repelling plants and herbs alone will solve your problems they are lying.